Saskatchewan Highway 10

-Highway 10 is a provincial paved undivided highway in the Canadian province of Saskatchewan.
+Highway 10 is an east–west provincial highway in Saskatchewan, Canada.
+Except for a short four-lane section at the city of Yorkton, it is an undivided highway for its entire length.
 It runs from Highway 1 near Balgonie until it transitions into PTH 5 at the Manitoba border.
-Highway 10 is about 225 km long.
-It passes through Fort Qu'Appelle, Balcarres, Melville, and Yorkton.
-It intersects Highway 1 and Highway 16.

-The highway is a component of Canada's National Highway System.
-Between Highway 1 the intersection with Highway 9 / Highway 16 concurrency in Yorkton, it is designated as a Core Route.
+Highway 10 is about 225 km long and is paved for its entire length.
+It passes through the towns of Fort Qu'Appelle and Balcarres and the cities of Melville and Yorkton.
+It intersects the major Highways of 1 (the Trans-Canada Highway), 8, 9 (the Saskota Flyway), and 16 (the Yellowhead Highway).
+The highway is a component of Canada's National Highway System and the section between Highway 1 and the intersection with Highway 9 / Highway 16 concurrency in Yorkton, it is designated as a Core Route.

 The Melville–Yorkton section of Highway 10 used to go through Willowbrook; in the 1960s Highway 10 was realigned to a more direct route with the bypassed section becoming part of Highway 47 and Highway 52.